springle/elevator/README.md

 # Elevator Coding Challenge

+**[Update 1] I added unit tests which can be run with `python3 elevator_control_system_tests.py`.**

+**[Update 2] I added a main function with a simulation that continuously makes random requests to the system and prints the status.
+To try this simulation, run `python3 elevator_control_system.py`.
+Since there is now a main function, interactive mode is less pretty for the instructions below.
+For something cleaner, just open up a shell with `python3` and import the system with `from elevator_control_system import ElevatorControlSystem`.**

 ## How to Use the Interface

 I chose to implement the Elevator Control System in Python.
 The easiest way to start using it is to clone this repository, then start an interactive Python shell: `python3 -i elevator_control_system.py`.